Bodinga

 Bodinga is a Local Government Area in Sokoto State, Nigeria.
 Its headquarters are in the town of Bodinga.
+It was first established by Abdullahi dan Fodio in 1809.

 It has an area of 564 km^{2} and a population of 175,406 at the 2006 census.

 The postal code of the area is 852.

+Climate

+The climate changes throughout the year from a wet season that is primarily cloudy to a dry season that is mostly hot and partly cloudy.

+Temperature

+Bodinga has a warmer climate with a positive trend continuing to rise in temperature and a declining trend continuing to fall in temperature.